By breaking off and migrating to heart, lungs, brain or other vital organs, a Bard IVC Filter may lead to severe, life-threatening injuries.

 By stopping blood clots from forming that could reach vital organs like the brain or heart, blood filters are put into the Inferior Vena Cava (IVC).
 Once the filters are in place, it is uncommon to remove them — even though they are not designed to be left in permanently.
 They are retrievable so doctors can go back in after the threat of blood clots is gone and remove the devices.
 Unfortunately, IVC filters often remain in the body and disintegrate into damaging metal pieces.

 Have you or a loved one suffered IVC filter complications and want to file a claim?
-Simien & Simien, LLC is ready to represent you.
-With a team of skilled product liability lawyers, Simien & Simien, LLC will pursue the maximum compensation amount you deserve.
+Simien & Simien, LLC, is ready to represent you.
+With a team of skilled products liability lawyers, Simien & Simien, LLC, will pursue the maximum compensation amount you deserve.

 Get started today by scheduling your free Bard IVC Filter lawsuit consultation.